 Job and internship opportunities are posted throughout the year and have varying deadlines.
 Thus, we encourage you to begin the search process early in the academic year for these positions.If I'm planning to attend graduate school, should I still utilize the CSO?

 Yes, the CSO has many resources available not just for job and internship seekers, but also those pursuing graduate school.
 Stop by our office to pick up the latest edition of our Graduate School Guide, a comprehensive guide to doctoral, master's and professional degree programs, and to view our U.S. News & World Report Graduate School Rankings magazine and reference books for the various graduate admissions exams (GREs, LSATs, MCATs, etc.).
 Additionally, check out our Graduate School

 section for further resources and information (i.e., online sites for researching programs, Graduate School Timeline, Guidelines for Writing Your Personal Statement, and more!).
 The CSO provides students with general information and advice on the graduate school process.
 We recommend that students meet with their academic advisors for discipline-specific counsel.What is the difference between Career Services and Education Career Services?

 Education Career Services (ECS) functions as a satellite office of the CSO.
-Mrs. Deborah Snyder serves as the Associate Director of ECS and is excited to meet with Education majors, as well as those students considering Education as a major.
-ECS is located in the HAL 100 - the Education Suite.
+Director of Education Career Development, Deborah Snyder, is excited to meet with Education majors, as well as those students considering Education as a major.
+ECS is located in the HAL 100 – the Education Suite.
 Education majors are also welcome to visit the CSO for access to additional resources.Where do I go for assistance regarding obtaining credit for an internship?